 JUNTOS was founded in 2008 by Ailey/Fordham BFA student Joanna Poz-Molesky.
 Originally intended for a one-time international trip to Mexico in 2009, JUNTOS quickly expanded to an organization bridging performance, community outreach, and intercultural exchange.
 Today, JUNTOS conducts three programs from one-day outreach opportunities to year-long leadership work.
 JUNTOS continues growing each year: outreach trips, artists involved, collaborators, and workshops among many more aspects.

 JUNTOS cultivates international community through shared dance experiences.
-Our professional college dancers volunteer and invest in our programs to provide dance opportunities to underserved communities.
+Our professional and pre-professional dancer volunteers invest in our programs to provide dance opportunities to underserved communities.
 Working primarily with Latin-American based organizations, JUNTOS uses the art of movement to inspire confidence, self-esteem, and collaboration.

 JUNTOS aims to provide all participants with tools to explore the capacities of their creative expression of dance in a safe space that fosters individuality, diversity and unity.